Video Conferencing - Having Others Schedule or Start your Zoom Meetings

 • If you do not see the person you are searching for, make sure that:

-• They are eligible for a licensed Zoom account by being a current Virginia Tech faculty, staff, or student.
+• They are eligible for a licensed Zoom account by being a current Virginia Tech faculty, staff, student, or affiliate.

 • They have signed into Virginia Tech Zoom recently.
 Users who haven't signed into Zoom for more than a year are downgraded to a basic account and must sign in to upgrade their license before you can add them.